Holding in farts can be harmful to your health - Photo: Getty Images

 Farting is the body's natural way of dealing with these gases, so people who hold it in during the day usually do it during breaks or when their bodies relax during sleep at night.

-Stein says holding it in all the time can damage your bowels over time.
-Small pouches called diverticula can form in your colon due to the strain of constant bloating, and they can be harmful if they become infected.
+Holding it in all the time can be harmful to your bowels over time, says Stein.
+Small pouches called diverticula can form in the colon due to the strain of constant bloating, and these can be harmful if they become infected.

 Source: https://tuoitre.vn/chuyen-gi-xay-ra-neu-chung-ta-nhin-xi-hoi-20241002141513579.htm